Thematic map: Mapping methods

 Cartographers use many methods to create thematic maps.
 These are often referred to as different types of thematic maps, but it is more proper to call them types of thematic map layers or thematic mapping techniques, as they can be combined with each other (forming a bivariate or multivariate map) and with one or more reference map layers in a single map.
 For example, a cartogram technique could be used to distort the sizes of countries proportional to one variable, with the countries being filled with colors representing a second variable using the choropleth technique.

 Choropleth

 A choropleth map shows statistical data aggregated over predefined regions, such as countries or states, by coloring or shading these regions.
 For example, countries with higher rates of infant mortality might appear darker on a choropleth map.
 The summary variable being mapped may be nominal or quantitative, but usually represents a geographic field.
 Visual variables filling each region are used to represent each aggregate summary value: hue is commonly used for qualitative variables, such as predominant land use, while lightness is most common for quantitative differences, such as population density.
-This technique is very popular due to the widespread availability of such aggregate statistical data as well as GIS data for common regions, but the loss of information inherent in aggregate information can result in interpretation issues such as the Ecological fallacy and the Modifiable areal unit problem.
+Choropleth maps are the most popular form of thematic map due to their intuitive nature, widespread availability of such aggregate statistical data, and GIS data for common regions.
+The loss of information inherent in aggregate information can result in interpretation issues such as the Ecological fallacy and the Modifiable areal unit problem.
+Choropleth maps, in almost all cases, must employ normalized or rate data (such as people per square mile, or disease cases per 100,000) to avoid creating a misleading map.
+This step is often ignored, leading to potentially misleading maps.